Reporting Rental Income: IRS Red Flags for Property Owners

 Rental income includes more than just a tenant’s monthly rent, but many real estate investors accidentally miscalculate their rental revenue.
 These errors come with significant costs, like interest, penalties, and audits.
 The IRS has multiple ways to double-check your returns, and if you intentionally don’t file a return, you’re always at risk—especially since we expect the IRS to increase its focus on enforcement in the coming years.

 That’s why it’s more important than ever to stay on top of the books for your investment property.
 REI Hub’s specialized accounting software is designed for rental property owners.
 We help you keep track of reportable rental revenue, calculate income and expenses for your Schedule E, and organize your supporting documentation.
-Protect your business and get your books in order by signing up for our free 30-day trial today!
+Protect your business and get your books in order by signing up for our free trial today!